London-bus-and-big-ben

 Exceptional Circumstances

 In counting days of presence in the UK, those resulting from exceptional circumstances can be ignored subject to a maximum of 60 days.
-Exceptional circumstances normally apply when the individual has no choice concerning the time they spend in the UK, or in returning to the UK, and where the situation is not under their control.
+Exceptional circumstances normally apply when the individual has no choice concerning the time they spend in the UK, or in returning to the UK, and where the situation is outside of their control.
 HMRC guidance gives examples of a sudden life-threatening illness or injury to the individual or a spouse, partner or dependent child, or local or national emergencies such as civil unrest, natural disaster or the outbreak of war.

 Life events such as birth, marriage, divorce and death are not routinely regarded as exceptional circumstances.
 Neither is choosing to come to the UK for medical treatment, or having to remain in the UK as a result of travel delays or cancellations.